When quantum resources backfire: Non-gaussianity and symplectic coherence in noisy bosonic circuits: Bosonic quantum information

 Now, for the $m$-mode displacement operator $\hat{D} (r_1) \otimes \dots \otimes \hat D(r_m)$:

 \end{proof}

-\textbf{Evolution of displacement operator under the effect of thermal loss} The following Lemma gives the evolution of the displacement operator under the thermal loss channel and is the more general version of \cite[Appendix C]{Chabaud2024phasespace} where the evolution of the displacement operator under photon loss was given. \begin{lemma}[Evolution of characteristic function under thermal loss channel] Given a thermal loss channel $\Lambda_{\bar n,\eta}$ with efficiency $\eta$ and thermal photon number $\bar n$, the evolution of the single-mode displacement operator $\hat D(r_1)$ with $r_1 = \{q_1,p_1\}$ under the effect of the thermal noise channel and its adjoint is given by:
+\textbf{Evolution of displacement operator under the effect of thermal loss.} The following result gives the evolution of the displacement operator under the thermal loss channel and is a more general version of \cite[Appendix C]{Chabaud2024phasespace} where the evolution of the displacement operator under photon loss was computed. \begin{lemma}[Evolution of characteristic function under thermal loss channel] Given a thermal loss channel $\Lambda_{\bar n,\eta}$ with efficiency $\eta$ and thermal photon number $\bar n$, the evolution of the single-mode displacement operator $\hat D(r_1)$ with $r_1 = \{q_1,p_1\}$ under the effect of the thermal noise channel and its adjoint is given by:

 \end{lemma} \begin{proof} First, we describe the effect of thermal loss channel on coherent states:

 where we have used the fact that the thermal state $\lambda$ can be represented in the coherent state basis as